Established in 1928

 Horseback Riding

 It’s also possible to take a guided horseback ride through Bryce Canyon.
-There are a few equestrian trails set aside, including a ride into Bryce Amphitheater.
-Trail rides generally run from April to October.
+Canyon Trail Rides, the park’s concessioner, offers 2-hour and 3-hour guided horse and mule rides into the Bryce Amphitheater along a dedicated horse trail and the Peekaboo Loop Trail.
+Trail rides generally run from April to October, depending on weather.
 Riding a pack animal through the narrow drainages of Bryce is an unforgettable experience.

 If you get the right permits, you can also bring your own horse or mule for pack trips.
 Get in touch with the park for more details as day trips need to be planned ahead of time with the approval of the park.
 You can also overnight with your stock just outside park boundaries in Red Canyon and Dixie National Forest.